billsioros/cereal/README.md

 ```

-* Let's finally create a test unit and place it in the directory we assigned as 'test-path' during the creation of the configuration file
+* Let's finally create a test unit and place it in the directory we designated as 'test-path' during the configuration stage

 ```cpp